 - 1. Process (filter and store appropriately) surface and subsurface isotope samples within 3 hours (maximum of 6 hours in lake sites) of sample collection: - a.
-Record the SampleID (SiteID.StationID.YYYYMMDD.SampleType.Rep#) on the bottle labels (Figure 5).
+Record the SampleID (SiteID.StationID.YYYYMMDD.SampleType.Rep#) on the bottle labels (Figure 4).
 SiteID is the 4 letter site code.
 Stations ID is the 2-digit station code where sample was taken (i.e. Station ID for streams ="ss", non-wadeable streams/rivers = 'rs'; in Lakes, inlet="in", outlet="ot", center="c0", if center is stratified: "c1", "c2", "c3" with one being the top layer; "w1"-"w8" for groundwater wells).
 SampleType is 'POM' or 'H2O'.
-Rep# is 1 for H2O, Rep# is 1' or '2' for POM. - You DO NOT need to complete a second General Field Metadata Datasheet unless aquatic stable isotope samples are collected on a different date than the water chemistry samples.
+Rep# is 1 for H2O, Rep# is 1' or '2' for POM. - 1) You DO NOT need to complete a second General Field Metadata Datasheet unless aquatic stable isotope samples are collected on a different date than the water chemistry samples.

-D.1 O/O and H/H of H2O samples from Surface and Ground Water
+D.1 ${}^{18}O/{}^{16}O$ and ${}^{2}H/{}^{1}H$ of H2O samples from Surface and Ground Water

-- 1. Rinse a 60 mL syringe 2 times with stream water.
-Discard rinse water downstream or on the bank. - 2.
-Attach a 13mm, 0.2 μm syringe filter. - 3.
-Rinse collection bottle (15 mL glass vial with rubber closure) with filtered sample water 2 times. - 4.
-Collect sample in a 15 mL glass bottle (Figure 2).
-Sample bottle should be ~90% full to minimize evaporation, but should have enough headspace to ensure bottle will not be broken if freezing - 5.
+- Rinse a 5 mL or 60 mL syringe 3 times with stream water.
+Discard rinse water downstream or on the bank.
+(Using a 5 mL syringe will make the filtration step easier, but will require multiple syringes to get the volume required (~ 15 mL) - 2.
+Collect water sample and attach a 0.2 μ m syringe filter. - 3.
+Rinse collection bottle (15 mL glass vial with rubber closure) with filtered sample water 2 times. - Collect sample in a 15 mL glass bottle (Error!
+Reference source not found.).
+Sample bottle hould be ~90% full to minimize evaporation, but should have enough headspace to ensure bottle will not be broken if freezing occurs. - 5.
 Securely attach lid and wrap plastic paraffin film around the lid and vial to secure the lid and to reduce air movement. - 6.
 No additional preservation or special shipping is required.

-D.2 C/C and N/N of POM from Surface Waters
+D.2 13C/12C and 15N/14N of POM from Surface Waters

 - 1. Collect water using a 4 L jug to be filtered within 3 hours (maximum of 6 hours for lake sites).
 In shallow streams, you may need to use the peristaltic pump to get the water out of the stream and into the 4 L jug. - a.
 To reduce biological activity, keep jug on ice and in the dark until you are able to process the sample. - 2.
 Set up filter funnel, filter flask, and vacuum pump (Figure 6). - a.
-Attach flexible tubing to from vacuum pump to hose connection on filter flask. - b.
+Connect flexible tubing from vacuum pump to hose connection on filter flask. - b.
 Make sure filter stem is inserted into the hole in the rubber stopper. - c.
 Insert rubber stopper into the top of the filter flask.
 Push in tightly. - d.
 Attach top of filter funnel to filter stem.
 This may be a magnetic connection or a screw-in connection.